 After 30 days, 27 out of the 30 patients had successful non-operative management.
 Of the three that failed:

-However, longer-term issues would be recurrent abdominal pain which could have a significant impact on the lives of these families; and also the eventual outcome of appendectomy as this would negate the benefit of the delay.
-The authors are aiming to follow up in 1 year so we should keep an eye out for the next article from this group of authors.
+However, longer-term issues would be recurrent abdominal pain, which could have a significant impact on the lives of these families and also the eventual outcome of appendectomy, as this would negate the benefit of the delay.
+The authors aim to follow up in one year, so we should keep an eye out for the next article from this group of authors.